nvdias0/docker.openvpn.server/README.md

 ## Installation

-a) download docker.openvpn.server respository as a zip file.
+a) download docker.openvpn.server repository as a zip file - you'll probably need to rename the zip to docker.openvpn.server.zip and the first directory as docker.openvpn.server (git adds the "master" keyword after the name);

 b) Install as a kodi add-on (add-ons / install from zip file)